marsdrums/ReSTIR-reworking/README.md

 	//reservoir.y = index of the current sample kept in the reservoir
 	//reservoir.z = number of samples added so far

-	reservoir.x = reservoir.x + weight; //add the new sample's weight to the running total of weights reservoir.z = reservoir.z + 1; // add 1 to the number of samples thrown into the reservoir so far
+	reservoir.x += newSampleWeight; //add the new sample's weight to the running total of weights reservoir.z += 1; // add 1 to the number of samples thrown into the reservoir so far

 	//perform the weighted random coin flip
 	if (RandomFloat01() < newSampleWeight / reservoir.x) {